 Diagnosing Piriformis Syndrome

 There is no official way of diagnosing piriformis syndrome aside from symptoms of pain and a history of trauma to the buttocks.
 We’ll put you through a physical exam that uses many of the muscles central to this condition.
-We’ll also do radiologic tests such as MRIs to rule out other causes of sciatic nerve compression, such as a herniated disc — conditions that can feel very similar to piriformis syndrome.
+To rule out other causes of sciatic nerve compression, we’ll also do radiologic tests such as MRIs.
+These conditions can feel very similar to piriformis syndrome.

 Treatment of Piriformis Syndrome